 A 12-step guide to show that ‘drug addiction is NOT a disease’

-I'm sick and tired of hearing Chris Christie and everyone else saying we should treat drug addiction like a disease — just like cancer or diabetes — and force insurers to pay for it!
+I'm sick and tired of hearing everyone saying we should treat drug addiction like a disease — just like cancer or diabetes — and force insurers to pay for it!

 It's such an accepted concept that, like other lies we are forced to believe in the PC environment we live in, my suggestion that addiction is NOT a disease is offensive to many people.
 Therefore let me state once again, and just as unequivocally despite who it pisses off: ADDICTION IS NOT A DISEASE.

 I'm not a drug addict.
 But I have friends and family who have been touched by the horror of it.
 My close friend is a recovering addict and a drug counselor who confides that she has had much more success when she tells people it is NOT a disease.

 Twelve- steppers learn that they are "powerless" over their addictions, but that's not because it's a disease that befell them.
 It's because you need a higher power to help you recover.
 Ultimately it is your willpower with God's (or whoever your higher power is) help.

 My friend is thankful she got clean in the 1970s before this "addiction is a disease" stuff was so public.
 (Though the theory came into being in the 60s)

 She also reports that the idea that they have a disease routinely causes kids (especially today's kids who have a victim mentality as it is) to feel weak and to allow them to think it's not their fault.
 Which it is.

 This is why I feel it's my social responsibility to tell people ITS NOT A DISEASE, instead of latching onto this theory like everyone else.

 While I agree that the overprescribing of medications is a problem that can manifest itself into an addiction, those meds are just an excuse — just another thing to blame — which gives addicts another reason to feel sorry for themselves instead of taking responsibility.